 - If categorical variable has a category (in test data set), which was not observed in training data set, then model will assign a 0 (zero) probability and will be unable to make a prediction.
 This is often known as “Zero Frequency”.
 To solve this, we can use the smoothing technique.
 One of the simplest smoothing techniques is called Laplace estimation.

-- Another limitation of Naive Bayes is the assumption of independent predictors.
+- Another limitation of this algorithm is the assumption of independent predictors.
 In real life, it is almost impossible that we get a set of predictors which are completely independent.

-- Real time Prediction: Naive Bayes is an eager learning classifier and it is sure fast.
+- Real-time Prediction: Naive Bayesian classifier is an eager learning classifier and it is super fast.
 Thus, it could be used for making predictions in real time.

-How to build a basic model using Naive Bayes in Python?
+How to Build a Basic Model Using Naive Bayes in Python & R?

 Again, scikit learn (python library) will help here to build a Naive Bayes model in Python.
-There are three types of Naive Bayes model under scikit learn library:
+There are five types of NB models under the scikit-learn library:

-Gaussian: It is used in classification and it assumes that features follow a normal distribution.
+- Gaussian Naive Bayes: gaussiannb is used in classification tasks and it assumes that feature values follow a gaussian distribution.

-Multinomial: It is used for discrete counts.
+- Multinomial Naive Bayes: It is used for discrete counts.
 For example, let’s say, we have a text classification problem.
-Here we can consider bernoulli trials which is one step further and instead of “word occurring in the document”, we have “count how often word occurs in the document”, you can think of it as “number of times outcome number x_i is observed over the n trials”.
+Here we can consider Bernoulli trials which is one step further and instead of “word occurring in the document”, we have “count how often word occurs in the document”, you can think of it as “number of times outcome number x_i is observed over the n trials”.

-Bernoulli: The binomial model is useful if your feature vectors are binary (i.e. zeros and ones).
+- Bernoulli Naive Bayes: The binomial model is useful if your feature vectors are boolean (i.e. zeros and ones).
 One application would be text classification with ‘bag of words’ model where the 1s & 0s are “word occurs in the document” and “word does not occur in the document” respectively.

 require(e1071) #Holds the Naive Bayes Classifier Train <- read.csv(file.choose()) Test <- read.csv(file.choose()) #Make sure the target variable is of a two-class classification problem only levels(Train$Item_Fat_Content) model <- naiveBayes(Item_Fat_Content~., data = Train) class(model) pred <- predict(model,Test) table(pred)

-Above, we looked at the basic Naive Bayes model, you can improve the power of this basic model by tuning parameters and handle assumption intelligently.
-Let’s look at the methods to improve the performance of Naive Bayes Model.
-I’d recommend you to go through this document for more details on Text classification using Naive Bayes.
+Above, we looked at the basic NB Model.
+You can improve the power of this basic model by tuning parameters and handling assumptions intelligently.
+Let’s look at the methods to improve the performance of this model.
+I recommend you go through this document for more details on Text classification using Naive Bayes.

-Tips to improve the power of Naive Bayes Model
+Tips to Improve the Power of the NB Model

 Here are some tips for improving power of Naive Bayes Model: